obecker/decycle/README.md

   recommended doing so as the API is not stable yet.
 * [decycle-gradle-plugin](plugin-gradle) is a gradle plugin that uses the core library and performs Decycle checks of the project sources within a gradle build.
+* [decycle-maven-plugin](plugin-maven) is a maven plugin that uses the core library and performs Decycle checks of the project sources within the maven verify phase.

 ## Building